clay/amphora/docs/basics/routes.md

 ];
 ```

-By adding this path object into your `routes` object you'll be able to create one page to handle all the requests to the `/archive/*` route.
+By adding this path object into your `routes` object you'll be able to create one page to handle all the requests to the `/archive/*` route. **Make sure your [dynamic page is published](/docs/basics/publishing.md#dynamic-pages--publishing) or else this won't work!**